redcode-labs/neurax/README.md

 It accepts a channel of type string as it's only argument and should be launched as a goroutine.
 Any scanned host will be sent through that channel as soon as it was classified as active.
 Host is treated as active when it has at least 1 open port, is not already infected + fullfils conditions specified within `NeuraxConfig`.

+`NeuraxScan()` runs as infinite loop - it scans whole subnet specified by `.cidr` config entry and when every host is scanned, function sleeps for an interval given in `.scan_interval`.

 ### Disks infection
   Neurax binary doesn't have to copy itself using wireless means.